-- Early Morning: Room 6 has supervision from 8.00am 8.30am, students are welcome to wait in the playground with their friends but should not make their way to form rooms until 8.30am. - After School: students remaining in school may use the Library or Room 1 (chrome books are available for study purposes only) until 5.30pm. - Please note at 5.15pm students should leave the Library and wait in Room 1 to be collected.
+- Early Morning: Room 1 has supervision from 8.00am 8.30am.
+Students are welcome to wait in the playground with their friends but should not make their way to form rooms until 8.30am. - After School: students remaining in school may use the Library (Year 9 and above) or Rooms 1 or 2 (chrome books are available for study purposes only) until 5.30pm. - Please note at 5.15pm students should leave the Library and wait in Room 1 to be collected.